IR-WS-TeamProject/LatentSemanticIndexing/README.md

 4. Run the program
 5. Copy the generated BOW Dictionary into "src/files/" and name it "bow_lemmatization_train_data.dict"
 6. [OPTIONAL] If you want to run the evalulation as well, please do the same process for the test data and copy the preprocessed BOW of test data in folder "src/files/" as well and name it "bow_lemmatization_test_data.dict"

-To use the model and execute queries please follow these steps:
-1. Learn the model as described above
-2. Execute ``python /main.py``
-3. Navigate to [http://localhost:8000](http://localhost:8000 "Localhost - Port 8000") in your web browser.
-4. If successful, the user interface of the search should appear.